ozgurural/SEEDlabs/SEEDlabs/Lab3-SQL-Injection-Attack-Lab.md

 alice'; UPDATE credential SET Nickname='OzgurUral' WHERE name='alice' ;#

-However it did not succeed and returned the following page shown below:
+However it did not succeed and returned the page shown below:
 ![3](./lab3-screenshots/3.png)
 Figure 3